 So how did we get here?

-The answer can be found in human psychology, basic economics, and the Protestant Reformation, along with other instructive periods of history…
+The answer can be found in human psychology, basic economics and the Protestant

 People tend to follow the path of least resistance, and they tend to want the most value for the least cost: if we can get two of something for the price of one, or a bigger house for the price of a smaller one, a full-time salary for the effort of part-time work, etc., we will.
 That only makes sense and we’d be foolish to do otherwise when the opportunity arises.